 On December 2, 2014, Heather Oberdorf logged into Amazon.com and typed a search for dog collars.
 Her results included a collar that was sold by The Fury Gang, an Amazon third party vendor.
 Oberdorf bought the collar through the Amazon website and it was shipped from The Fury Gang in Nevada to Oberdorf’s home in Pennsylvania.

-When Oberdorf used the dog collar a few days later, a ring broke and the retractable collar snapped back and hit her eyeglasses causing them to shatter and blinding Oberdorf in her left eye.
+When Oberdorf used the dog collar a few days later, it broke and the retractable collar snapped back and hit her eyeglasses causing them to shatter.
+Oberdorf was blinded in her left eye.

 Pennsylvania Product Liability Law